 - List of local councils in Northern Ireland.

 - 4RecruitmentServices is a specialist recruitment agency for the sector, operating across the UK.

-- To work with the homeless in particular, head to Homeless Link and also The Big Issue (TBI) Jobs.
+- 4socialwork – to work with the homeless in particular, head to Homeless Link and also The Big Issue (TBI) Jobs.
 The latter is also useful for looking for work focussing on assisting people with addictions and also working with Social Enterprises.

 - Compass Jobs Fair organise events regularly in London, Birmingham and the North West of England.
 These take a shape similar to regular Careers Fairs with stands and exhibitors with further information and opportunities, just specifically geared towards Social Work.